FindMySchool LogoFindMySchool

 There is a clear sense of organisational discipline around the start of the day.
 Doors open from 8:15am and the school describes this as supporting a calm, staggered start, which also acknowledges local parking pressure.
 Registers are taken at 8:40am.
 For working families, this kind of operational clarity can matter as much as any headline statistic.

-Acocks Green’s 2024 Key Stage 2 results are strong across the board.
-The headline measure, the combined expected standard in reading, writing and mathematics, sits at 83.67%, well above the England average of 62%.
+Acocks Green’s 2024-25 / 2025 Key Stage 2 results are strong on the headline expected-standard measure.
+The combined expected standard in reading, writing and mathematics sits at 80%.

 Scaled scores add depth to that picture.
 Reading and mathematics are both high, with average scaled scores of 110 for reading and 109 for maths.
 Grammar, punctuation and spelling is also strong, at 109.
 These are the kinds of figures that usually correlate with confident routines in reading, systematic teaching of early literacy, and a structured approach to arithmetic and problem solving.

-In FindMySchool’s proprietary rankings (based on official data), the school is ranked 828th in England and 13th within Birmingham for primary outcomes.
-With an England percentile of 0.0546, this places the school well above England average, within the top 10% of primary schools in England (and closer to the top 6% than the margin).
+In FindMySchool’s proprietary rankings (based on official data), the school is ranked 2,497th out of 14,978 in England for primary academic outcomes, with an overall rank of 1,645th out of 14,978.
+Locally, it ranks 28th within Birmingham for primary outcomes.
 Parents comparing nearby options may find it useful to use the FindMySchool Local Hub page and Comparison Tool to view these results alongside other Birmingham primaries serving similar communities.

 England ranks and key metrics (where available)